samryan18/itunes-to-spotify/README.md

 This package converts iTunes playlists into Spotify playlists by searching Spotify for the songs in your iTunes playlist and adding the those versions to a Spotify playlist.
 Works for most songs even if the name and artist are not written exactly how they appear in Spotify.

+This project is in a live web app [here](http://itunes-to-spotify.herokuapp.com/).

 <img src="assets/example.png" />

 Thanks to [spotipy](https://spotipy.readthedocs.io/en/latest/) for making a python version of the [spotify API](https://developer.spotify.com/documentation/web-api/) :)

 ---